Are Kuch Rang Pyar Ke Aise Bhi’s Shaheer Sheikh & Erica Fernandes Part Of Kasauti Zindagi Kay 2?

 Shaheer Sheikh In Yash Patnaik’s New Show!

-Since the fan mentioned Star Plus, many of them assumed it to be Kasuatii Zindagi Ki 2.
+Since the fan mentioned Star Plus, many of them assumed it to be Kasuati Zindagi Ki 2.
 There were also reports that Shaheer has been roped in for Yash Patnaik's new show.
 It was said that in the show, Shaheer would be seen playing the role of an intense lover!

 Erica Fernandes Approached For Kasauti Zindagi Kay 2!